Pinnata/pinnata-contracts-celo/README.md

 ## Protocol Summary

-Alpha Homora v2 is an upgrade from Alpha Homora v1, a leveraged yield-farming product.
+Dahlia v1 is a leveraged yield-farming product.
 Here are some key features:

 <!-- - In v2, vaults (e.g. ibETH) no longer exist.
 The protocol instead integrates with existing lending protocol.
 Whenever a user wants to borrow funds (on leverage) to yield farm, Alpha Homora will borrow from the lending protocol. -->